 The first thing to assess is whether your baby can stick out his or her tongue.
 If you touch your baby's lips, he will probably open his mouth.
 You can then touch the front of his lower gum with your fingertip.
 This makes him stick the tongue out.
-We want to see the tongue come out flat over the lip, without dipping down or pointing down.
-If your baby can only stick his tongue out when his mouth is closed, that can indicate a posterior (further back) tongue-tie.
+We want to see the tongue come out flat over the lip without denting or dimpling.

 Next, we want to see if your baby can lift her tongue way up to the roof of the mouth.
 All the way up is perfect, half way is enough for most babies to be able to breastfeed.
-Again, her mouth should be wide open.
-Most tongue-tied babies can only lift their tongues when their mouths are mostly closed.
+Again, her mouth should be open when you check if the tongue can lift up.

 This baby (figure 3) has an obvious tongue-tie.
 You can see the membrane right at the front of the tongue, and you can see how it makes it hard for him to lift his tongue up.